A second order differential equation for a point charged particle: A second order differential equation for point charged particles

-that do not exhibit pre-acceleration behavior.
+that does not exhibit pre-acceleration behavior.
 In order to prove uniqueness on the space of smooth functions, let us consider two solutions to the equation \eqref{solutiondiracpulse}.
-Clearly, the two solutions must differ by an affine function and the requirement of having the same initial conditions, implies that affine function must be trivial.
-This shows that in the non-relativistic limit the equation $(\ref{equationofmotion})$ does not have pre-accelerated solutions of Dirac's type, but since the theory is Lorentz covariant, the equation $(\ref{equationofmotion})$ does not have pre-accelerate solutions of Dirac's type in any coordinate system.
+Clearly, the two solutions must differ by an affine function of $\tau$ and the requirement of having the same initial conditions, implies that the affine function must be trivial.
+This shows that in the non-relativistic limit the equation $(\ref{equationofmotion})$ does not have pre-accelerated solutions of Dirac's type, but since the theory is Lorentz covariant, the equation $(\ref{equationofmotion})$ does not have such kind of solutions in any coordinate system.
 It is open the question if $(\ref{equationofmotion})$ is free of any other type of pre-accelerated solutions.